open-contracting-extensions/ocds_project_extension/README.md

 ### 2018-05-03

-* Add additional guidance on the use of OCDS fields in the context of this extension
+* Add additional guidance on the use of OCDS fields in the context of this extension.

 ### 2017-12-29

-* Remove the repetition of OCDS fields in this extension
+* Remove the repetition of OCDS fields in this extension.

 ### 2017-07-08

-* Add multilingual support for `Project.title` fields
+* Add multilingual support for `Project.title` fields.
-* Remove multilingual support for non-existent `Project.source` and `Project.project` fields
+* Remove multilingual support for non-existent `Project.source` and `Project.project` fields.
-* Restore `Budget.project` and `Budget.projectID` fields
+* Restore `Budget.project` and `Budget.projectID` fields.
-* Remove obsolete `mergeStrategy` properties
+* Remove obsolete `mergeStrategy` properties.

 ## Issues